South Korea is arguably one of the most influential games markets on the planet.

 39 per cent of the 'online population' in South Korea watch games content - over 51 per cent doing so on their mobile phone or tablet.

 Only 20 per cent of consumers in the country that are aware of professional competitive gaming watch such content more than once a month.
 Esports is hugely popular in South Korea, and currently the most-watched tile in this space is Riot Games' League of Legends.

 But esports has been popular for a long time in the country, thanks to games such as Blizzard's StarCraft.
-In 2000, Korea's Ministry of Culture and Tourism sponsored the World Cyber Olympics, alongside Samsung and Microsoft.
+In 2000, Korea's Ministry of Culture, Sports and Tourism sponsored the World Cyber Olympics, alongside Samsung and Microsoft.

 Since then the region has gone on to become an absolute powerhouse in the pro-games scene, with many of the world's best players in a variety of esports faring from this part of the world.
 Indeed, projects like League of Legends and StarCraft 2 could easily be argued to be South Korea's national sports.

 Esports' popularity and the abundance of professional gaming talent is down to the culture surrounding video games on Korea.

 While going to an external location to play is an alien concept for many, in South Korea LAN games centres, called 'bangs', are commonplace and give people access to a fast internet connection and a place to play games.

 Many titles in the region offer incentives to play at one of these centres - one example being League of Legends granting free access to all characters in the smash hit MOBA, something that would normally set users back a pretty penny.